aaronbloomfield/pdr/tutorials/02-gdb/index.md

 - "LLVM" is the compiler framework that includes many things, including a compiler (`clang++`) as well as the debugger `lldb`
-- `lldb` is the debugger that is often used elsewhere -- it is analgous to `gdb` in how it works
+- `lldb` is the debugger that is often used elsewhere -- it is analogous to `gdb` in how it works

-Note that the gdb debugger is desgined to work with a different compiler (g++).
+Note that the gdb debugger is designed to work with a different compiler (g++).
 However, the lldb debugger, which is designed to work with clang++, does not work on an Ubuntu VirtualBox installation (see [here](http://llvm.org/bugs/show_bug.cgi?id=20446) for the bug tracker